“I want to do something meaningful with my life.”

 You're frustrated with your job.
 You feel like it's stressful, and you're only doing it to make money, not to help other people.
-You're talking to your friend about it, and you want to explain what kind of job you want to have.
-You say:
+You're talking to your friend about it.
+This is how explain what kind of job you want to have.

 I want to do something meaningful with my life.